How to Use the 2020 Pantone Color of the Year in Design Projects

 It might be one of the best public relations moves in the design world.
 Pantone releases an annual color of the year that sets the tone for color trends for a 12-month cycle.

-Here’s a look at Living Coral and how the color – and similar colors – as inspiration for using the color (or not) in design projects this year.
+Here’s a look at Classic Blue and how the color – and similar colors – as inspiration for using the color (or not) in design projects this year.

 Get unlimited downloads of 1 million+ design resources, themes, templates, photos, graphics and more.
 Envato Elements starts at $16 per month, and is the best creative subscription we've ever seen.

 Landing Pages & Email

 Classic Blue is just that – classic.
 The deep, dark hue is one that we’re all familiar with and was picked by Pantone as the color to usher us into a new decade.
 It’s described as a color that “highlights our desire for a dependable and stable foundation.”

 The color is simple and elegant.
 What’s most significant for designers is that it is so highly usable.

 Here’s what Leatrice Eiseman, executive director of the Pantone Color Institute, has to say about the color selection:

 “We are living in a time the requires trust and faith.
 It is this kind of constancy and confidence that is expressed by Pantone 19-4052 Classic Blue, a slid and dependable blue hue we can always rely on. … Classic Blue encourages us to look beyond the obvious to expand our thinking; challenging us to think more deeply, increase our perspective and open the flow of communication.”